Aspose/releases.aspose.com/content/en/zip/net/new-releases/aspose.zip-for-.net-24.2-(dlls-only).md

   {{< Releases/ReleasesFileFeatures >}}
       <h4>Description</h4><div class="HTMLDescription">Aspose.ZIP for .NET 24.2 (DLLs Only) release.</div>
   {{< /Releases/ReleasesFileFeatures >}}

+{{< Releases/ReleasesHeading h4txt="Notable Features">}}
+{{< Common/wrapper class="HTMLDescription">}}
+{{% Releases/ReleasesFileFeatures %}}

+Aspose.ZIP for .NET 24.2 (DLLs-only) release is here!
+With this version, .NET developers can integrate corrupted data management capabilities and large TAR archive processing into their platform-independent C# and VB.NET solutions.

+### Corrupted Data Handling Boost

+Easily manage exceptions raised due to corrupted archive data with the latest .NET file compression and archiving library.
+Experience optimized robustness while handling potentially compromised archives on your favorite platform.

+### Support for Large TAR Archives

+With Aspose.ZIP for .NET 24.2, you can accurately process TAR archives with entries exceeding 8GB in size.
+Ensure efficient handling of large TAR files with this upgrade.

+> You can view the list of all new features, enhancements, and bug fixes introduced in this release by visiting [Aspose.ZIP for .NET 24.2 Release Notes](https://releases.aspose.com/zip/net/release-notes/2024/aspose-zip-for-net-24-2-release-notes/).

+{{% /Releases/ReleasesFileFeatures %}}

+{{< /Common/wrapper >}}
+{{< /Releases/ReleasesFileFeatures >}}

  {{< /Releases/ReleasesFileArea >}}
 {{< /Releases/ReleasesWapper >}}